ibm-cloud-docs/Cloudant/basics/basics.md

 {: #method-not-allowed-error-basics}

-If you use an unsupported HTTP request type with a URL that doesn't support the specified type, a [405](/apidocs/cloudant#list-of-http-codes){: new_window}{: external} error is returned.
+If you use an unsupported HTTP request type with a URL that doesn't support the specified type, a [405](/apidocs/cloudant#list-of-http-codes){: external} error is returned.
 The error that lists the supported HTTP methods, as shown in the following example.

 #### Example error message in response to an unsupported request
 {: #example-error-message-basics}